perlmaster/perlstuff/README.md

 findcommon.pl - find all elements common to 2 lists
-find-empty.pl - find empty files in a directory find-modified.pl - find files modified since a specified date
+find-empty.pl - find empty files in a directory find-modified.pl - find files modified since a specified date ping_list.pl - ping a list of ip addresses sys-processes.pl - display a list of system processes for Windows sys-services.pl - display a list of system services for Windows sys-tasklist.pl - display a list of tasks for Windows

 the other files in this repository are files that are "required" by the above named scripts